saalikmubeen/microservices-architectured-app/README.md

 # ⚡WARNING⚡

 Try running and testing it locally only if you consider yourself a senior developer 👍.
-Otherwise I'm not the one to blame for you scratching your head 😫 while trying to understand this micreoservices mess of event-driven communication betweewn the services 😑
+Otherwise I'm not the one to blame for you scratching your head 😫 while trying to understand this microservices mess of event-driven communication betweewn the services 😑